01 of 05

 Trip Advisor awarded Alta a certificate of excellence.
 Rooms are decorated in muted tones and afford views of San Jose below.

 Alta can host smaller wedding receptions for up to 60 people.
 Its Luz restaurant serves breakfast, lunch and dinner, all with panoramic views.
-Start your day with a delicious, Tico (Costa Rican) breakfast of gallo pinto (rice and black beans), eggs, avocado and fried plantains, with fresh pineapple juice to drink.
+Start your day with a delicious, Tico (Costa Rican) breakfast of gallo pinto (rice and black beans), eggs, avocado and fried plantains, and fresh pineapple juice.

 04 of 05